MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Automatic onboarding for Windows devices enrolled in Microsoft Endpoint Manager

 The automatic onboarding option applies to Windows devices only.
-This option is available if your organization was already using Microsoft Endpoint Manager, Microsoft Intune, or Mobile Device Management (MDM) in Microsoft Intune before you got Defender for Business (preview).
+This option is available if your organization was already using Microsoft Endpoint Manager, Microsoft Intune, or Mobile Device Management (MDM) in Microsoft Intune before you got Defender for Business (preview), and you already have Windows devices enrolled in Endpoint Manager.

 If Windows devices are already enrolled in Endpoint Manager, Defender for Business will detect those devices while you are in the process of setting up and configuring Defender for Business.
 You'll be asked if you want to use automatic onboarding for all or some of your Windows devices.